Thomas-Walker-Lynch/DA2X/doc/context.md

    In data flow systems we accomplish such alignment of messages by giving each a token, and then having a reservations stations in front of execution units.
-Here our execution units are the conveyances.
+Here our execution units are the sequences.
 Only when a set of matching tokens are received, i.e. when all the messages in a synchronized set have arrived, do we continue with execution.
-This approach would require even more memory than dedicating a context pad to each conveyance.
+This approach would require even more memory than dedicating a context pad to each sequence.
 It would also be unusual to do such a thing when we are not synchronizing data between separate threads of execution.
 It is a too heavy of a solution for something like our TM2x library.

    We will also need some means of allocating and deallocating messages.
-If explicit deallocation is required, c3 cannot be solely responsible for deallocating the message from c1, because c2 might continue elsewhere and thus the c3 conveyance might not ever run.
+If explicit deallocation is required, c3 cannot be solely responsible for deallocating the message from c1, because c2 might continue elsewhere and thus the c3 sequence might not ever run.

    Suppose for synchronization we make our ContinuationPtr type hold a pair of pointers.
-One pointer would be to the conveyance to be continued into as before.
+One pointer would be to the sequence to be continued into as before.
 The other pointer would point to the message.
 Thus when c2 continues into c3 it would hand it both the arguments and the message.
 The two both came from the same continuation pointer, so like entangled particles, they are already synchronized.